 Your PCP is your/your child's doctor and they have the job of taking care of you/your child.
-They keep your medical records, know what medications you/your child are taking, and are the best people to make sure you are getting the care you need.
+They keep your medical records, coordinate with any specialists that are involved in your/your child's care, know what medications you/ your child are taking, and are the best people to make sure you are getting the care you need.
 This is why it is very important that you stay with the same doctor.